-RT = elapsed real time, or the duration of the sample count, (units consistent with λ)
+RT = elapsed real time, or the duration of the sample count, (units sample media, (units consistent with λ)

-Td = sample deposition time, or the duration of analyte collection onto the sample media, (units consistent with $\lambda$ )
+Td = sample deposition time, or the duration of analyte collection onto the

 The LLD may be determined using installed radioanalytical software, if available.
 In addition to determining the correct number of channels over which to total the background sum, utilizing the software's ability to perform decay corrections (i.e. during sample collection, from sample collection to start of analysis and during counting), this alternate method will result in a more accurate determination of the LLD.